tomedio/react-my-captcha/README.md

 ### Publishing Library to npm

-1. **Build Your Library**: Run the build script to compile your library:
+1. **Build Your Library**: Run the build script to compile the newest version of the library:

 ```bash
 npm run build
 ```

-2. **Publish to npm**: Navigate to your project directory in the terminal and run:
+2. **Publish to npm**: Navigate to the project directory in the terminal and run:

 ```bash
 npm publish --access public